NVIDIA/MinkowskiEngine/_sources/terminology.rst.txt

 Sparse Tensor
 -------------

-A sparse tensor is a high-dimensional extension of a sparse matrix where non-zero elements are represented as a set of indices and associated values.
+A sparse tensor is a high-dimensional extension of a sparse matrix where non-zero elements are represented as a set of indices :math:`\mathcal{C}` and associated values (or features) :math:`\mathcal{F}`.
 We use the COOrdinate list (COO) format to save a sparse tensor `[1] <http://groups.csail.mit.edu/commit/papers/2016/parker-thesis.pdf>`_.
 This representation is simply a concatenation of coordinates into a matrix :math:`C` and associated values or features :math:`F`.

-In Minkowski Engine, we allow negative indices (or coordinates), and associated values are vectors.
+In traditional sparse tensor, indices or coordinates have to be non-negative integers, whereas, in Minkowski Engine, negative coordinates are also valid coordinates.
+A final sparse tensor :math:`\mathscr{T}` with :math:`D` dimensional coordinates is a rank-:math:`D` tensor if features are scalars, or a rank-:math:`D + 1` if features are vectors.

 .. math::